awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 ### Remove manually provisioned resources

 Some resources were created by the failure simulation scripts.
-You need ot remove these first
+You need to remove these first

 1. Go to the [Network ACL console](https://us-east-2.console.aws.amazon.com/vpc/home?region=us-east-2#acls:)
 1. Look at the NACL entries for the VPC called **ResiliencyVPC**